Single chapter

 There was silence, after a fashion, for a long moment.
 In the CIC, everyone seemed to be holding their breaths too.
 It wasn’t exactly impossible that the Batarians had seen through their smokescreen tactics, of course, but they had hoped that wouldn’t be the case.
 Whilst it was too late for most of the targets, if they managed to get to even a couple of the charges and disable them...

 — Hold the line, Lt.
-Those charges must go off — the heavy weight of the words meant that Commander knew exactly what she was just ordering and everyone, ground troops and ship crew alike, caught on.
+Those charges must go off — the heavy weight of the words meant that Commander null knew exactly what she was just ordering and everyone, ground troops and ship crew alike, caught on.

 — We can’t win here, Commander.
 Too many of them and we’d need to divert their attention from the targets.